What is inclusion body myositis?

-The onset of muscle weakness in IBM is generally gradual (over months or years) and affects both proximal (close to the trunk of the body) and distal (further away from the trunk) muscles.
+The onset of muscle weakness in IBM is generally gradual (over months or years) and affects both proximal (close to the chest) and distal (further away from the chest) muscles.
 Muscle weakness may affect only one side of the body.
-Falling and tripping are usually the first noticeable symptoms of IBM.
+Falling and tripping are usually the first noticeable symptoms.
 For some individuals, the disorder begins with weakness in the wrists and fingers that causes difficulty with:

 There is no cure for IBM, nor is there a standard course of treatment.
 The disease is generally unresponsive to corticosteroids and immunosuppressive drugs.
 Some evidence suggests that intravenous immunoglobulin may have a slight, but short-lasting, beneficial effect in a small number of cases.
 Physical therapy may be helpful in maintaining mobility.
 Other therapy is symptomatic and supportive.

-IBM is generally resistant to all therapies and its rate of progression appears to be unaffected by currently available treatments.
+However, IBM is generally resistant to all therapies and its rate of progression appears to be unaffected by currently available treatments.